 The penalty…$500,000.
 That penalty, since it’s probably going to come out of the IRA, is taxed as ordinary income that the beneficiary must pay taxes on, even though they sent it to the government.
 And, they still have to take out the remaining money in the account and pay taxes on that as well.
 In that case, the beneficiary would have owed at least $350,000 in federal taxes, plus the $500,000 penalty, plus roughly $50,000 dollars in state taxes.
 This means that of the million-dollar inheritance, the beneficiary gets to keep a paltry $100,000, while $900,000 goes to the government.
 The moral of this story is, don’t miss the 10-year deadline.

 If you have questions about your IRA as it pertains to the new rules – get in touch with us.
-Fill out the form below or give us a call at 913-393-1000 and we will be in touch to address your questions.
+Schedule a complimentary consultation below or give us a call at 913-393-1000 and we will be in touch to address your questions.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.